The Bankrate promise

 Some deposits that exceed $250,000 may be eligible for coverage, such as deposits linked to trusts or deposits set up by a third-party broker.
 In those cases, the FDIC reviews the accounts and makes a determination of the amount of deposit insurance available to them.

 When banks fail, the FDIC becomes the receiver of the bank’s assets and is responsible for collecting and selling those assets in order to settle the bank’s debts, including claims for deposits that exceed $250,000.
 It can take years to sell off the assets of a failed bank.
 As assets are sold, the FDIC will make periodic payments to depositors for their uninsured funds.

 How to check a bank or credit union’s financial health

 You can use the FDIC’s BankFind tool to gather information about an FDIC-insured bank, including detailed financial information, its operating status and how to contact a bank regulator for information or assistance.
 The FDIC also publishes a list of failed banks.

 To find out about the financial performance of a federally insured credit union, use the NCUA’s Research a Credit Union tool.
 The NCUA also publishes a list of failed credit unions or ones that have been placed into conservatorships.

 Why was the FDIC created?

-Roosevelt and some of his advisers had opposed creating the FDIC.
+Roosevelt and some of his advisors opposed creating the FDIC.
 They thought it would be too expensive and would unfairly prop up poorly run banks.
 But Americans wanted protection, and they got it.
-The deposit insurance stabilized the banking system and helped to restore public confidence in the banking system.
+The deposit insurance stabilized the banking system and helped to restore public confidence in it.